When putting together the itinerary for our second TTT Tour, we had just one worry: would three days in Istanbul be enough?

 1pm: Head to Istanbul’s Famous Grand Bazaar

-It’s time to leave behind the port of Karaköy and head towards historical Istanbul; crossing the water as you go.
+It’s time to leave behind the port of Karaköy and head towards historical Istanbul, crossing the water as you go.

 Taking the tram from Karaköy, we disembarked at Beyazıt – Kapalıçarşı station (one journey costing around 5 TL).
-Stepping off, it felt as though we had arrived in a whole new city; one far removed from the Istanbul that we had experienced so far.
+Stepping off, it felt as though we had arrived in a whole new city; one far removed from the modern Istanbul that we had experienced so far.

-The Bazaar itself is not difficult to find; stretching 30,700 square meters and across 60 streets and alleyways.However, with 22 different entrances, getting your bearings might take a little time.
+The Bazaar itself is not difficult to find; stretching 30,700 square meters and across 60 streets and alleyways.

-As with Marrakech’s souks, do feel free to haggle when buying anything here; it’s expected.
+As with Marrakech’s souks, do feel free to haggle when buying anything here – it’s expected.

 3pm: Head to Istanbul’s Spice Market (or ‘Mısır Çarşısı’)